-The Academic Council at AAMI is responsible for overseeing the Academic Program, including the development and revision of policies and procedures governing the program.
-Members of the Academic Council include the President, Executive Vice President, Academic Division Chairs, the Director of Admissions, Registrar and Bursar.
+The President's Council at AAMI is responsible for overseeing the Academic Program, including the development and revision of policies and procedures governing the program.
+Members of the President's Council include the President, Executive Vice President, The Vice President of Business, Technology, and Special Projects, and the Director of Operations.